Thinking of adding solar to your home and not sure how to get started or what to expect? Here’s a guide to having a quality experience

 Solar Installation Skills and Experience

 Your satisfaction upon completion of a solar project is directly related to the skills, knowledge, experience and professionalism of the company you choose.
-While some national solar installation companies boast that they have “been in business longer” than whomever or whichever, longevity is irrelevant as it relates to your project and your home.
+While some national solar installation companies boast that they have “been in business longer” than whomever or whichever, longevity is irrelevant as it relates to your solar energy project and your home.
 While it is important to choose a company that can demonstrate a history of proficiency and experience in solar power, the best installer for you is the one who can provide the best of team of professionals that will be working directly with YOU on YOUR project.

 What to Look for Before Contacting a Solar Installation Company